 The 10-dimensional numerical results are shown in Figure 4, with 100 particles in (a) and 500 particles in (b).
 OTPS provides a more accurate approximation than other algorithms, showing the fastest convergence rate and best convergence order during observation intervals.
 Even with 100 particles, OTPS is highly efficient, whereas PS with 100 particles is nearly ineffective, and EnKS with 500 particles still significantly lags behind OTPS with 100 particles.
-The accuracy of OTPS is slightly less than OTPS, primarily because OTPS relies on solving a covariance matrix equation reconstructed by particles, and the convergence of the covariance matrix is weaker than the order of convergence of expectations.
+The accuracy of OTPS is slightly less than OTPS, primarily because OTPS relies

+© 2025 IEEE.
+All rights reserved, including rights for text and data mining and training of artificial intelligence and similar technologies.
+Personal use is permitted, on solving a covariance matrix equation reconstructed by particles, and the convergence of the covariance matrix is weaker than the order of convergence of expectations.